- Best VPN for South Africa 2022

 Our second choice is NordVPN.
 It often gets a mention here at Cloudwards.net and is a close contender with our first pick, as you can read in our ExpressVPN vs. NordVPN showdown.

 It has some of the best security available with a built-in kill switch, and you can add even more protection to your connection by using its double-hop servers.
 NordVPN also values privacy and doesn’t keep a log of your activities.

 There are more than 5,600 servers available in 60 countries, and that includes 30 in South Africa for content restricted to there.

 Its speeds are fast but you may find they slow down if you connect to a distant server.
 There are no bandwidth caps, and it can get into pretty much any streaming network.
-It’s also our best VPN for torrenting, something to keep in mind if that’s a frequent activity for you.
 Read more about the service in our full NordVPN review.

 Other Reasons We Like NordVPN

 You can use it on Windows, macOS, Android and iOS.
 It’s easy to use and allows you to simultaneously connect up to six devices.